 Analysts’ reports can be innovative tools to help you choose the best MDR provider for your business.
 The last one in date, Gartner’s Market Guide for Managed Detection and Response Services, was published in August 2020 and lists Orange Cyberdefense as a Representative Vendor for MDR services.

-MDR providers have many customers from whom they can clean global threat intelligence.
-Something is challenging to recreate in a SOC running inside a single business.
+MDR providers have many customers from whom they can glean global threat intelligence.
+Something that is challenging to recreate in a SOC running inside a single business.
 It’s not just a case of having the data but knowing how to analyze it.
 Research and Development functions are crucial to unlocking the potential of threat intelligence.

 Any MDR provider of a mature state will have 24×7 resources, fully staffed with security analysts.
-This is a real advantage for any business, because the MDR provider can share those 24×7 resources across customers, thus bringing down the cost of such a function.
+This is a real advantage for any business because the MDR provider can share those 24×7 resources across customers, thus bringing down the cost of such a function.